Baby Sleep Regressions 101. Overview of common baby sleep regression ages and how to deal with them. Even when you’re exhausted!

 Again the 18-month sleep regression is a side effect of the developmental growth and increases in brain development for your little one.
 It’s a good sign, even though it’s exhausting as a parent or careigiver.

-As well as the routines and need to keep consistent habits for your little one, you can factor in elements that make your child feel like they have a say in their sleep, such as offering them choices between their pajamas, or which storybook they’d like before sleep.
+As well as the routines and need to keep consistent habits for your little one, you can factor in elements that make your child feel like they have a say in their sleep, such as offering them choices between their pajamas, which bath game they want to play, or which storybook they’d like before sleep.

 2 Year / Toddler Sleep Problems